Manbo (Vodou)

 The specific skills and knowledge gained by manbos enable them to mediate between the physical and spiritual realms.
 They use this information to call upon the spirits through song, dance, prayer, offerings, and/or the drawing of vèvès (spiritual symbols).
 During these rituals, manbos may either be possessed by a loa (also spelled lwa, Vodou spirits) themselves, or may oversee the possession of other devotees.
 Spirit possession plays an important role in Vodou because it establishes a connection between human beings and the Vodou deities or spirits.
 Although loas can "mount" whomever they choose, those outside the Vodou priesthood do not have the skills to communicate directly with the spirits or gods.
 This is because the human body is merely flesh, which the spirits can borrow to reveal themselves via possession. manbos, however, can speak to and hear from the Vodou spirits.
 As a result, they can interpret the advice or warnings sent by a spirit to specific individuals or communities.

 Cécile Fatiman is a Haitian manbo famously known for sacrificing a black pig in the August 1791 Vodou ceremony at Bois Caïman—an act that is said to have ignited the Haitian Revolution.
 There are also notable manbos within the United States.
 Marie Laveau (1801-1888), for example, gained fame in New Orleans, Louisiana, for her personal charm and Louisiana Voodoo practices.
-Renowned as Louisiana's "voodoo queen", Laveau's legacy is kept alive in American popular culture (e.g., the television series America Horror Story: Coven).
+Renowned as Louisiana's "voodoo queen", Laveau's legacy is kept alive in American popular culture (e.g., the television series American Horror Story: Coven).
 Mama Lola is another prominent manbo and Vodou spiritual leader in the United States.
 She rose to fame after the publication of Karen McCarthy Brown's ethnographic account Mama Lola: A Vodou Priestess in Brooklyn.
 Mama Lola's success provided her with a platform to challenge Western misconceptions of Haitian Vodou and make television appearances.